Performance Management Process

 This initial probationary period is six months, but it may be extended up to six additional months for valid reasons, such as completing specific training, attaining a specific skill level, or acquiring necessary credentials.
 An original probation period of up to 12 months may be established when specific training or certification requirements as documented in the position description cannot be completed within six months.

 The department is responsible for notifying its supervisors approximately one month before probationary reviews are due.
-Completed probationary reviews are due in the Division of Human Resources prior to the last day of the review period.
+Completed probationary reviews are due in Human Resources prior to the last day of the review period.

 Reinstatement occurs when an employee returns to state service within a year of separation.
 Reinstated employees are subject to a probationary period of not less than three months nor more than six months.

-A probationary employee may transfer from one position in a classification to another position in the same classification or to another classification in the same pay grade; whether in the same agency or from another agency, the transfer has no effect on the employee's probationary period.
-However, the initial probationary period may be extended, with the approval of the Associate Vice President, Division of Human Resources, up to six additional months.
+A probationary employee may transfer from one position in a job title to another position in the same job title or to another job title in the same pay grade; the transfer has no effect on the employee's probationary period.
+However, the initial probationary period may be extended, with the approval of the Associate Vice President, Human Resources, up to six additional months.

-When a permanent employee transfers from one position in a classification to another position in the same classification or to another classification in the same pay grade, in the same agency or from another agency, the transfer has no effect on the employee's permanent status; the employee does not serve another probationary period.
+When a permanent employee transfers from one position in a job title to another position in the same job title or to another job title in the same pay grade, the transfer has no effect on the employee's permanent status; the employee does not serve another probationary period.

-Employees who transfer, demote or promote from a temporary position in the classified service or from any position in the unclassified service to a regular classified position shall serve a standard six month probation.
+Employees who transfer, demote or promote from a temporary university support staff position or from any unclassified position to a regular university support staff position shall serve a standard six month probation.

 6. Probationary Police Officers